Services

 Shared /builds directory

 The build directory is mounted as a volume under /builds and is shared between the job and services.
 The job checks the project out into /builds/$CI_PROJECT_PATH after the services are running.
-As a result, if your service needs files from the project or, for example, wants to put files there to serve as artifacts, it may need to wait for that directory to exist and have $CI_COMMIT_SHA checked out.
+Your service might need to access project files or store artifacts.
+If so, wait for the directory to exist and for $CI_COMMIT_SHA to be checked out.
 Any changes made before the job finishes its checkout process are removed by the checkout process.